dpbmm/PythonInstruction/python_class_at_mm/coding_assignments/jira_assignment/README.md

  1. Add these functions:

-    2. Function to add various information to an existing ticket, given the ticket number.
+    2. Function to add assorted information to an existing ticket, given the ticket number.
 So a ticket that was created without an assignee can have one added now.
     2. Function to change a ticket from open to closed and vice versa, given the ticket number.
-    2. Function to alter any of the other information in a ticket, given the ticket number.
+    2. Function to alter any of the information in a ticket, given the ticket number.
 It should be possible to do this over and over again for the same ticket.
     2. Function to de-assign any ticket from an assignee, given just the assignee-name — if we don't know the ticket number at first, then we need to find out all the tickets that assignee has, and finally pick one to de-assign.
 Question (don't do this now): suppose we wanted to de-assign any number of tickets from an assignee at once — how would that complicate the situation?

 ### Additional specification for Part 3.